The Leo Kelly Blacktown Arts Centre

 Ghosts in the Kitchen, an immersive exhibition that explores the complex relationships between food, culture and identity from the perspective of First Nations peoples within Australia.

 Curated by Rebecca Ray, this is a space where food is not merely sustenance but a medium for memory, identity and resistance – a ritual act rooted in kinship, land and spirit.
 Through the lens of the gothic, this exhibition foregrounds the cultural trauma of colonial food systems while illuminating the powerful resurgence of Indigenous food sovereignty today.
-The gothic here is not merely death – it is what lingers with Ghosts in the Kitchen not as space of mourning but a place of reawakening.
+The gothic here not confined to grief or loss; it is a living force where ancestral practices re-emerge in kitchens, gardens and community.
+The ghosts you meet here are not lost; they are a reawakening of cultural practice, memory and ancestors.

 Friday 17 October